 What Is an Atrium Lift?

-Atrium or crawler lifts are a type of aerial lift.
+Atrium or spider lifts are a type of aerial lift.
+The design of the atrium lift base usually includes extendable legs to stabilize the lift.
+This limits their indoor usage to wide, open spaces such as warehouses, gymnasiums and other open projects.
+Atrium lifts are popular among the industrial or commercial sectors for this reason.
+Most atrium lifts have a Z or S-type articulated knuckle boom.
 Atrium lifts can reach higher overhead areas than other lifts.
 They’re also a common alternative to scaffolding.
 Contractors and companies use these lifts instead of scaffolding because they’re fast and easy to set up and start working.

 Crawler lifts are also lightweight and compact.
 Because of these two features, they’re useful for indoor and outdoor work, as they can fit through standard doorways and are gentle on flooring and lawns.
 Their weight and size make it easy to transport them on a trailer or tilt-back truck.